Henauxg/bevy_quinnet/README.md

 ## Credits

-Thanks to the [Renet](https://github.com/lucaspoffo/renet) crate for the inspiration on the high level API.
+Thanks to the [Renet](https://github.com/lucaspoffo/renet) crate for the initial inspiration on the high level API.

 ## License